folke/lazy.nvim/README.md

 ## 🚀 Usage

-You can manage all your plugins with the main `:Lazy` command.
+Plugins are managed with the `:Lazy` command.
+Open the help with `<?>` to see all the key mappings.

+You can press `<CR>` on a plugin to show its details.
+Most properties can be hovered with `<K>` to open links, help files, readmes and git commits.

-Alternatively you can start any operation with a specific command, sub command or API function:
+Any operation can alternatively be started with a sub command or API function:

 <!-- commands:start -->